Our Programs

 Day Program

 The Break offers people a day program unlike any other.
-We run true reintegration training for people recovering from mental health issues, addictions and anger issues.
-We do actual training in society where it is needed.
-We provide resilience training in society, and not just in one’s imagination from within a therapists office.
+We run true reintegration training for people recovering from addictions and anger issues.
+Whereas most programs never allow participants to leave the 4 white walls of their facility during the program, we do actual training in society where it is needed to be implemented.
+We provide resilience training, and not just in one’s imagination from within a therapists office.
 In this way participants can be sure to know they can apply the skills in the real world before leaving the program.
-We also offer a wide scope of treatment options to address the many contributing factors to addictions, mental health issues and anger.
-Our project runs as a day program with people being dropped off between 8 annd 9am, and being exiting the facility between 5-6pm.
+We also offer a wide scope of treatment options to address the many contributing factors to addictions and anger.
+Our project runs as a day program with people being dropped off between 8 and 9am, and exiting the facility between 5-6pm.
 In this way those needing monitoring can be dropped off by family and collected by family outside of work hours.
 This is a fee-for-service program.
 It can also provide assessment and reports for court or other purposes.
 Counselling, case management, adventure therapy, group therapy, and more are all included in the program.

 Veteran Support